Scienthusiast/NEUROPSYDIA/README.md

 2) Download the Python-docx 0.8.5 package (https://pypi.python.org/pypi/python-docx) and place it on your desktop, leave it there and go to the next step.

-3) Download WinPython 2.7.6 (http://winpython.sourceforge.net) and install it (USB keys can be a good place...).
+3) Download WinPython 2.7.6 (http://winpython.sourceforge.net) and install it (USB keys can be a good location...).

 4) In the folder where WinPython is installed, you will find the "WinPython Control Panel.exe".
 Execute it.
 Click on "add packages".
 Add the Pygame and the docx package which are on your desktop.
 Install them.